I Met a Girl Once. She Said She Loved Mountains

 The details have blurred, but I think it was the hunger for travel that led the conversation to a time in her past.

 She was sixteen, working in a gym.
 A former US Marine, whose name has also been lost to time (Derek?), encouraged her to do the things she dreamed of.
-He challenged her excuses, changing the course of her life.
+He challenged her excuses, and changed the course of her life.

 She tried to find him, enlisting the help of her sister, so she could say a simple and sincere ‘thank you’.
 But she couldn’t remember his name or anything else that might lead to him.

-She became part of a ‘big sister’ mentoring program to pay it forward, hoping that she too could have a positive impact on someone else’ life and a change it for the better, in some small way.
+She became part of a ‘big sister’ mentoring program to pay it forward, hoping that she too could have a positive impact on someone else’s life and change it for the better, in some small way.

 She had.
 Whether she knew it or not.